lizhanmit/learning-notes/spark-note/spark-note.md

 #### Optimization

-- When reading a csv file as DataFrame, if you can know the schema ahead of time and **use `StructType` rather than `option("inferSchema", "true")`**, there will be a significant performance benefit when the data set is very large, since Spark will not need to perform an extra pass over the data to figure out the data type of each column.
+- When reading a csv file as DataFrame, if you can know the schema ahead of time and **use `StructType` rather than `option("inferSchema", "true")`**, there will be a significant performance benefit **when the data set is very large**, since Spark will not need to perform an extra pass over the data to figure out the data type of each column.

 ---